SystemsGenetics/KINC/docs/Windows_Setup.md

 ## Step 1:  Download QT Creator
 KINC is build with the [ACE library](https://github.com/systemsgenetics/ACE) which uses QT libraries for display and data types.
 To develop with KINC, the QTCreator programming should be installed.
 You can obtain the free, community version here:  https://www.qt.io/download.

-When installing QTCreater, be sure to install the MinGW 5.3.0 (or later) compiler.
+When installing QTCreater, be sure to install the QT 5.7 (or later) and MinGW 5.3.0 (or later) compiler.
 You will be able to do this using the installation dialogue.

 ## Step 2: Download ACE and KINC
 Use the Git Bash tool to clone the ACE and ACE repositories and switch to the develop branch